NYPL/locations-app/test/readme.md

 The selenium server will run in the background and now Protractor can connect to it.

-The first step is only needed if you're starting a new Protractor test.
+The following first step is only needed if you're starting a new Protractor test.
 This file should already exist when cloning this repo.

 1. Copy the config file for protractor: